oscarlr-TRs/EH-expansion-evaluator/README.md

 ## Inputs
 1. VCFs generated from Expansion Hunter
-2. 2-column text file with sample ids and locus.
+2. 2-column text file ('locus_file') with sample ids and locus.
 See `test/ExpansionTestList.txt` for an example.
 3. `<prefix>.RF_Feature.tsv` file generated from `ExtractFeatureFromEHvcf.py`
 4. `model.pkl` file in model folder